anonali/show_character_viewer/README.md

 - Repository to handle all the networking, including services to process data before showing to user as APIs do not return clean and clear data.
 - Includes some light tests.
 Priority was given to testing the get request and checking the error handling of the repository.
 Additional tests to come in the future.
 - Icon, launchers and splash screens setup for all platforms
+- Includes tests for device layout, checking if correct view is returned.

 ## Installation

-Just download the repo and choose either from a simpsonsviewer or wireviewer configuration in vs code.
+Just download the repo and choose either from a simpsonsviewer or a wireviewer configuration in VS code.
 Alternatively you may also run the following in your console:

 ```dart
 flutter run --flavor simpsonsviewer -t lib/main_simpsonsviewer.dart --dart-define-from-file=config_simpsons_viewer.json